IllusionTheDev/Cosmos/README.md

 #### This project consists of a World Template Management System

-This project is in ALPHA, which means that there is some core functionality.
-Usage in a production environment is not recommended.
+This project is in BETA, which means it is production ready, but bugs should be expected.

 ------------